Shopping cart

 BIOL 214L: Genes, Ecology and Evolution Laboratory

 First in a series of three laboratory courses required of the Biology major.
 Topics include: biological molecules (with a focus on DNA and RNA); basics of cell structure (with a focus on malaria research); molecular genetics, biotechnology; population genetics and evolution, ecology.
 Assignments will be in the form of a scientific journal submission.
-Prereq or Coreq: BIOL 214.
+Prereq or Coreq: (Undergraduate Student and BIOL 214) or Requisites Not Met permission.

 Session: May Session